Marble Adhesive

 Some metals may have an oil applied to it to stop the metal from rusting.
 This oil needs to be removed before the adhesive can be applied to the metal surface.
 Adisolve is ideal at removing oil, grease, tar & many other stubborn deposits.

-To achieve a strong bond, lightly scratch the surface of the metal where the adhesive will be applied to.
+To achieve a stronger bond, lightly scratch the surface of the metal where the adhesive will be applied to.
 This will increase the surface area allowing for a stronger bond.
 Clean the surface thoroughly after scratching the surface to remove any loose metal.

 Once the surfaces are clean, simply apply the adhesive and firmly push the metal to the marble.
-Temporary supports may be required if the items slide down or use the Adiseal Hi-Grab adhesive for more grab.
+Temporary supports may be required if the items slide down or use the Adiseal Hi-Grab adhesive for even more grab.

-For safety reasons on extra heavy metal items, mechanical fixings also need to be used in conjunction with an adhesive when used on to bond items to vertical & overhead applications.
+For safety reasons on extra heavy metal items, mechanical fixings also need to be used in conjunction with an adhesive when used on to bond heavy items to vertical & overhead applications.

 How to bond plastic to marble

 After both surfaces are clean, apply the adhesive to either surface and firmly press the plastic item onto the marble.
+Temporary supports may be required if the plastic or marble start to move away.
+Adiseal can take 48 hours to cure.

 How to stick marble